janklab/MlxShake/doc/UserGuide.md

 ## Inline Images

-Here's a display of an inline image (an image pasted into the live script, as opposed to figure display output).
+Here's a display of an inline image (an image pasted into the Live Script, as opposed to figure display output).